Setting up contexts for guarded rollouts

 andrequest

-Making context kinds available in guarded rollouts
+Make context kinds available in guarded rollouts

-First, when editing or creating the context kind, mark it as Available for experiments.
+Before you can use a context kind as a randomization unit, you must mark it as Available for experiments.
 You must also select an industry-standard randomization unit to associate with the context kind.